-- To know and understand the basic principles of warming up, and understand why it is important for a good-quality performance. - To assess current levels of fitness. - To establish a steady pace in order to run for 3 minutes at a time - To use the correct head and shoulder position to improve running technique. - To run for 5 minutes at a steady pace. - To assess how much their fitness levels have improved. - To use the correct foot and leg position to run for five minutes without stopping. - To assess current levels of fitness and assess how much we have improved.
+- To know and understand the basic principles of warming up, and understand why it is important for a good-quality performance. - To assess current levels of fitness - To use the correct head and shoulder position to improve running technique. - To run for eight minutes at a steady pace. - To assess how much their fitness levels have improved. - To use the correct foot and leg position to run for ten minutes without stopping - To assess current levels of fitness and assess how much we have improved